-5. International Award
+5. Tertiary Award

-6. Paper Category Award
+8. Paper Category Award

 To be eligible for this award, garments must be made from at least 90% paper (hard materials), not including paints, inks and thread for embellishment.

-Photographs of garments submitted for pre-selection must be presented against a plain flat coloured background with no pattern or objects that do not pertain to the fabrication of the garment.
-Artists must submit at least one full-length front and back photo, two side views, and two close-up views.
+Against a plain flat coloured background with no pattern or objects that do not pertain to the fabrication of the Garment.
+There should be a full-length front, back and two side views as well as up to 2 close-up views.

-- Choreography, music and creative interpretation of the garments is at the discretion of the Creative Director.
+- Choreography, music and creative interpretation of the Garments is at the discretion of the Creative Director.

 - Garments need to be safe to wear, with no sharp edges and have an even weight distribution.

-10. Wearable Art Mandurah Exhibition
+12. Wearable Art Mandurah Exhibition

 - The selection of Garments to be exhibited is at the sole discretion of the Gallery Curator.

-- Garments will be presented as part of an overall concept and may, or may not, include all elements or accessories.
+- Exhibited Garments will be presented as part of an overall concept and may, or may not, include all elements or accessories.

-- Garments will be handled with respect and care utilising the Garment structure or with the creation of small, incidental looped stitches within the inside of the Garment.
+- Some Garments may be suspended from set points within the gallery.
+Garments will be handled with all respect and care utilising the Garment structure or with the creation of small, incidental looped stiches within the inside of the Garment.

-- advertising, promotional and marketing material of any format including but not limited to print, film and digital; and other broadcast and media formats.
+- advertising, promotional and marketing material of any format including but not limited to print, film and digital; and

-- merchandise of any type including but not limited to programmes, clothing, posters, images.
+- merchandise of any type including but not limited to programmes, clothing, posters, images, films and other broadcast and media formats.